Skip to main content

 Application (Langfuse SDK) ──→ Langfuse Server (Trace/Span)

-Bifrost (OTel Plugin) ──→ OTLP Collector ──→ Langfuse Server (gateway-level trace)
+Bifrost (OTel Plugin) ──→ OTLP Collector ──→ Langfuse Server (gateway-level traces)

 Bifrost ──→ Prometheus → Grafana (cost/token/latency metrics)